 Here you have the liberty to take your own chances & experiment.
-It's you who is answerable.
+You are answerable to yourself here.
 You become a self-learner.
 Freedom to do things your way, without any predefined job description & rules.

 Build personal relationships

 Isn't this what people want these days.
 To build personal connections, have meaningful interactions, understand what they need & deliver that.
-As a freelancer, you get a chance to interact with your client on one basis.
+As a freelancer, you can interact with your client on one basis.
 Knowing about their needs better & helps you build connections with them for the long term.